Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Introduction

-Besides, unlike existing works that try to manipulate particular objects in an image to generate new test cases, we adopt the reduction-based transformation \textbf{on the whole image}, such as cropping and stretching.
+Furthermore, unlike existing works that try to manipulate particular objects in an image to generate new test cases, we adopt the reduction-based transformation \textbf{on the whole image}, such as cropping, stretching, and rotation\footnote{During the stretching transformation, the portion of the image that exceeds the image boundary is removed.
+Similarly, during the rotation transformation, to avoid unrealistic black board, the black border and the surrounding area are also removed.
+Further details can be found in Section~\ref{subsec:MRs}.}.
 Since \methodname{} \textbf{does not artificially manipulate any objects}, it will preserve the original naturalness of the image. \methodname{} will not bring in any potential unrealistic factors, consequently addressing \textit{the second limitation.} At the same time, by using direct reduction-based transformations on the entire image, \methodname{} \textbf{has no requirement on the eligibility of} source test cases.
 As a result, it is able to perform transformations without any restriction during the process and hence can address \textit{the last limitation.}

 As a reminder, in \methodname{}, the expected relation between source and follow-up outputs depends on whether each object in the source caption is reduced after the transformation.
 However, when applying reduction-based transformations to the images, some objects may be \textbf{partially} cut.
 It is hard to determine the expected model behavior for these ``ambiguous'' objects.
-To avoid such ambiguous objects, we further design a measure, namely, $Score_{ambiguity}$ to identify and exclude the ambiguous cases.
-Besides, we notice that the number of reported violations cannot comprehensively demonstrate the capability of a testing method.
+To avoid such ambiguous objects, we further design a measure, namely, $Score_{ambiguity}$ to identify and exclude such ambiguous cases.
+Moreover, we notice that the number of reported violations cannot comprehensively demonstrate the capability of a testing method.
 In fact, multiple violations can be due to quite similar causes.
 Thus, we propose another measure, namely, $Score_{diversity}$ to essentially increase the number of revealed \textbf{distinct} violations.
 We design a dynamic strategy to generate follow-up images for \textbf{higher diversity} and \textbf{lower ambiguity}, and hence lead to better fault detection.